Grove High School

-Grove High School is a public high school in the city of Grove, Oklahoma, United States.
+Grove High School is a public high school in Grove, Oklahoma, United States.
 It is one of four schools in a school district that includes Grove Lower Elementary School, Grove Upper Elementary School and Grove Middle School.

-The school mascot is the "Ridgerunner".
+The school mascot is the "Ridgerunner."

 Curriculum

-The U.S. state of Oklahoma requires students to take four units of English, three units of mathematics and three units of science in order to graduate.
+The state of Oklahoma in the U.S. requires students to take four units of English, three units of mathematics and three units of science to graduate.
 Students must also complete a unit of American History, a half unit of Oklahoma History, a half unit of United States Government and an additional unit in social studies courses.

-Oklahoma high schools must provide an elective physical education course, unless provided an exemption by the Oklahoma State Department of Education due to undue hardship.
+Oklahoma high schools must provide an elective physical education course unless the Oklahoma State Department of Education offers an exemption due to undue hardship.

-Students are also required to take two units of a non-English language, two units of computer technology and a unit of fine arts or speech.
+Students must also take two units of a non-English language, two units of computer technology and a unit of fine arts or speech.

-Grove High School also offers Advanced Placement courses and concurrent enrollment courses through the Northeast Oklahoma Career Tech Center.
+Grove High School also offers Advanced Placement and concurrent enrollment courses through the Northeast Oklahoma Career Tech Center.

 Extracurricular activities

-Grove High School offers many extracurricular activities for students including an academic competition team, athletics, a robotics education program, marching band, competitive speech, art, choir, FCCLA, FFA, and a drama program.
-There are also several community service clubs including Character Counts, Interact.
+Grove High School offers many extracurricular activities for students, including an academic competition team, athletics, a robotics education program, marching band, competitive speech, art, choir, FCCLA, FFA, and a drama program.
+There are also several community service clubs, including Character Counts and Interact.
 Other groups are the Heritage Club for Native American students, Teen Court, Student Council, Spanish Club, Math Club, and Yearbook.